raffaellasuardini/raffaellasuardini/README.md

 ### print('Hello World 👋')
-My name is Raffaella Suardini.
-I am a Backend Developer
+My name is Raffaella and I am a Backend Developer

 #### About me:
 - 🔭 Currently trying Jest